srimanthtenneti/MultiAgent-RL---Tennis/Report.md

 Generally in a DDPG there are 4 neural networks.
 Two for the actor network and the other two for the critic.
 The actor takes a state as input and returns the distribuion of actions as output.
 Where as a critic takes a state as input and outputs the state value function as per the policy.

 The reason why we have 4 neural networks is each model the actor and critic have a local and a target model.
-Once we are done with the process we copy the weights from the local network to the target network.
-The update implemented in the code is a soft-update.
+Once we are done with an episode we copy the weights from the local network to the target network and update it's weights.
+The update implemented in the code is a soft-update process.

  θ_target = τ*θ_local + (1 - τ)*θ_target